dojo/webpack-contrib/README.md

 ### Features

-The loader examines code, looking for usages of `@dojo/has` or _has pragmas_ to _optimize_.
+The loader examines code, looking for usages of `@dojo/has`, `@dojo/has.exists`, `@dojo/has.add`, or _has pragmas_ to _optimize_.
 It does this by parsing the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) structure of the code, and modifying it when appropriate.

-The loader takes two options:
+The loader takes three options:

 * `features`: A map of _static_ features or a feature or list of features that resolve to a similar static map based on the functionality provided by the specified targets.
 Each key in the map is the name of the feature and the value is `true` if the feature is present in that context, otherwise `false`.
 * `isRunningInNode`: An optional boolean parameter.
 If set to `false` this indicates that the loader will not be running in an environment with a Node-like require.
+* `staticOnly`: A list of feature keys that should _not_ have `has.add` calls modified.
+In most cases, this option will not be needed.
+It is provided for cases where a module will sometimes be parsed and have its flags resolved statically if so, but may also not be parsed and may require a different runtime value for the flag.

 For example in a webpack configuration, the map of features would look like this: